 At 7,908 feet (2,410.3 meters) in elevation within Colorado's majestic Rocky Mountains, Rowland+Broughton is uniquely positioned to experience the vulnerability of our rivers.
-Our studio is mere blocks from the banks of the Roaring Fork River, which begins at around 12,000 feet (3,637.6 metri) at America's Continental Divide and flows 70 miles (112,654.08 metri) downvalley before joining the Colorado River - the primary water source for seven states throughout the American West.
+Our studio is mere blocks from the banks of the Roaring Fork River, which begins at around 12,000 feet (3,637.6 metri) at America's Continental Divide and flows 70 miles (112,654.08 metri) downvalley before joining the Colorado River - the primary water source for in the abundance of beauty that surrounds us in our seven states throughout the American West.